 42The results also shed light on timings of mobility decisions.
 Intuitively, there are two alternative timings of how workers decide where to live and where to work.
 First, a worker may decide a residence where he would like to live (including the option to stay), and then find a job.
 If this timing is true, the semi-elasticity of job finding should be estimated to zero controlling for the commuting-pair fixed effects.
 Second, a worker may find a job first, then decide where to commute from.
 If this alternative timing is true, then the semi-elasticity of commuting should be estimated similarly with or without the fixed effects accounting for the job finding cost conditional on the migration pair fixed effects.
 Both of these alternative timings are inconsistent with the observed spatial distribution of workers.
-The findings altogether imply that a certain timing assumption is too restrictive to explain the observed spatial distribution of workers to make migration and commuting decisions jointly.
+The findings altogether imply that a certain timing assumption is too restrictive to explain the observed spatial distribution of workers.
+Consistent with these findings, the model presented in this paper allows workers to make migration and commuting decisions jointly.